aleen42/PersonalWiki/projectManagement/review/review.md

 > *<strong>wrong reason</strong>: they should not be separated*

-- Most people believe that the underlying causes of many companies’ problems can be traced to its organizational structure.
+- Most people believe that the underlying causes of many companies' problems can be traced to its organizational structure.

 > *<strong>wrong reason</strong>: it's the organizational culture, but not the structure*